Waltham 9-1-1 Emergency Telecommunication Center

 |REPORT A FIRE|

-The City of Waltham has implemented a new Emergency Notification System.
-Please click on the image below and register your phone numbers today.
+The City of Waltham has Implemented a New Emergency Notification System.
+Please click on the Image below and Register your Phone Number Today!

 Frequently Asked Questions

 - I called for just an ambulance, but you asked me a lot of questions and still also sent the Fire department.
 Why?

 - If I have a VoIP (Voice over Internet Protocol) telephone service, can I still call 9-1-1?

 - My mother’s doctor told me to call her an ambulance to meet him at the hospital.
 Can I call 9-1-1?

 - What if I call 9-1-1 by mistake?